adrianolszewski/model-based-testing-hypotheses/README.md

 - [Handouts for Lecture Stat 461-561 Wald, Rao and Likelihood Ratio Tests](https://www.cs.ubc.ca/~arnaud/stat461/lecture_stat461_WaldRaoLRtests_handouts_2008.pdf)
 - [STAT 713 MATHEMATICAL STATISTICS II - Lecture Notes](https://people.stat.sc.edu/Tebbs/stat713/s18notes.pdf)

-Take home messages:
+Take home messages:the
-1. We will observe at work mostly two methods: Wald's and LRT, and see how they behave.
+1. In our considerations we'll primarily employ two statistical methods: Wald's test and Likelihood Ratio Test (LRT).
+We'll closely examine how these methods behave in various scenarios.

-2. For you now it's important to know, that asymptotically they yield equivalent results.
+2. For you now it's important to know, that asymptotically these methods yield equivalent results.
+Asymptotically means "at infinite sample size".
+In real-world scenarios they will always differ, but unless you hit the "edge case", they will be rather consistent.

-3. But the MAY also diverge **noticeably** in "edge cases", where the curve representing log-likelihood of a model parameter in the parameter space doesn't form a parabola.
+3. But the MAY also diverge **noticeably** in "edge cases", where the log-likelihood curve of a model parameter in the parameter space deviates from a parabolic shape.
 If you read either of the 2 first links, you will know what I mean.
 We will observe it...

 4. Wald's test is extremely useful for testing hypotheses in both
    a. covariate-adjusted planned comparisons via contrasts - **that's the ESSENCE of work in experimental research!**
    b.
 AN[C]OVA-type joint testing of model coefficients assessing the main and interaction effects (like the classic ANOVA does)

-5. Wald's is fast (single model fitting).
+5. Wald's is faster than LR as it needs only a single model fitting.

-6. Wald's may be too liberal or too conservative.
-There are many simulations over the Internet showing, that sometimes it's the "poorest" method and sometimes - the superior one.
-No easy judgement.
+6. LRT is often considered more conservative than Wald's test.
+It's less likely to reject a null hypothesis when it's true (i.e., it has a lower Type I error rate).
+This conservativeness can be advantageous when you want to avoid making false-positive errors, such as in clinical trials or other critical applications.
+In contrast, Wald's test can sometimes be more liberal, leading to a higher likelihood of false positives.
+It may not perform well when sample sizes are small or when the distribution of the parameter estimates deviates from normality.
+But often Wald's is the best we can do.

-7. Wald's it's the ONLY available method in non-likelihood models, like GEE estimation of quantile regression.
-So better learn about it.
+7. Wald's is also the ONLY available method in non-likelihood models, like GEE estimation or quantile regression.
+Depiste it weaknesses, it gains importance!

+8. But sometimes Wald's testing fails to calculate (e.g. estimation of covariance fails), while the likelihood is still obtainable and then the LRT is the only method that works.
+Who said the world is simple? :)

-8. Likelihood Ratio is employed through model comparisons: one model with the term we want to assess and one model without it (you can also compare other settings, like covariance structures) and is often found as better than Wald's.
-It allows one for performing AN[C]OVA-type analyses, but doesn't help in covarite-adjusted planned comparisons.
-Requires careful specification of the model terms!
+9. Likelihood Ratio is employed through model comparisons: one model with the term we want to assess and one model without it (you can also compare other settings, like covariance structures) and is often found as **more accurrate** than Wald's.

+10. LRT allows one for performing AN[C]OVA-type analyse (which requires careful specification of the model terms!) but doesn't help in covarite-adjusted planned comparisons.

-9. LRT fits 2 models, so it doubles the time needed to complete compared to Wald's.
-Sometimes it really MAKES an inssue.
+11. LRT involves fitting two models, doubling the time needed compared to Wald's test.
+This additional computational cost can be a consideration.
+Sometimes it really MAKES an inssue, especially if you need to test several predictor variables, so you need to compare more and more nested models!

+12. Wald's approach takes full advantage of the estimated parameter and covariance matrix, which means that "sky is the limit" when testing.

-10. For simple testing 2+ groups (single n-level categorical predictor) the LRT is usually preferred.
-For planned and exploratory assessment of various contrasts - Wald's is the method of choice.
+13. To conclude: for simple testing 2+ groups (single n-level categorical predictor) the LRT is usually preferred.
+For planned and exploratory assessment of various contrasts - Wald's is often the method of choice.
+But there is no univerally good scenario.

+14. "_When the sample size is small to moderate, the Wald test is the least reliable of the three tests.
+We should not trust it for such a small n as in this example (n = 10).
+Likelihood-ratio inference and score-test based inference are better in terms of actual error probabilities coming close to matching nominal levels.
+A marked divergence in the values of the three statistics indicates that the distribution of the ML estimator may be far from normality.
+In that case, small-sample methods are more appropriate than large-sample methods._ (Agresti, A. (2007).
+An introduction to categorical data analysis (2nd edition).
+John Wiley & Sons.)"

+15. Now, a mandatory reading!
+[Wald vs likelihood ratio test](https://thestatsgeek.com/2014/02/08/wald-vs-likelihood-ratio-test/), which perfectly summarized our above considerations: "_In conclusion, although the likelihood ratio approach has clear statistical advantages, computationally the Wald interval/test is far easier.
+In practice, provided the sample size is not too small, and the Wald intervals are constructed on an appropriate scale, they will usually be reasonable (hence their use in statistical software packages).
+In small samples however the likelihood ratio approach may be preferred._"
 /

 This way, by employing appropriate model followed by the metioned testing procedures, you can obtain perform complex planned and exploratory hypothesis testing, perform  Type-II and Type-III ANOVA-like analysis over Poisson or logistic regression...
 Actually, you can plug-in any single model.